jaydeens/Aura0x_xyz/replit.md

 ## Overview

 Dreamz is an AI-powered Web3 social platform focused on learning, reputation building, and community engagement with an AI-crypto aesthetic.
 Users earn "Dreamz Points" through daily crypto lessons, 1v1 protocol battles, and a vouching system where community members stake USDC to vouch for others.
-The platform integrates Twitter/X authentication and multi-chain wallet connectivity (Solana + Ethereum), with future plans for CARV SVM Chain integration.
+The platform integrates Twitter/X authentication and Solana wallet connectivity (Phantom and Backpack) for CARV SVM Chain interactions.
 Dreamz aims to foster a vibrant community while enabling users to learn about and participate in the Web3 space.

 ## User Preferences